-The E-Safety Group provides a consultative group that has wide representation from the academy community, with responsibility for issues regarding e-safety and the monitoring the e-safety policy including the impact of initiatives.
-Depending on the size or structure of the academy, this committee may be part of the safeguarding group.
+The Online Safety Group provides a consultative group that has wide representation from the academy community, with responsibility for issues regarding online safety and the monitoring the online safety policy including the impact of initiatives.
+Depending on the size or structure of the academy this committee may be part of the DSL safeguarding group.
 The group will also be responsible for regular reporting to the LGB and then to the Trust Board.

-Members of the E-safety Group (or other relevant group) will assist the E-Safety Coordinator / Officer (or other relevant person, as above) with:
+Members of the Online Safety Group (or other relevant group) will assist the Online safety Coordinator / Officer (or other relevant person, as above) with:

-- The production / review / monitoring of the academy e-safety policy / documents. - The production / review / monitoring of the academy filtering policy (if the academy chooses to have one) and requests for filtering changes.

-- Mapping and reviewing the e-safety digital literacy curricular provision ensuring relevance, breadth and progression - Monitoring network / internet / incident logs - Consulting stakeholders including parents / carers and the students / pupils about the esafety provision - Monitoring improvement actions identified
+- The production / review / monitoring of the academy online safety policy / documents. - The production / review / monitoring of the academy filtering policy (if the academy chooses to have one) and requests for filtering changes. - Mapping and reviewing the online safety digital literacy curricular provision ensuring relevance, breadth and progression - Monitoring network / internet / incident logs - Consulting stakeholders including parents / carers and the students / pupils about the online safety provision - Monitoring improvement actions identified